cegoliba/linked-list/README.md

 Training

-An example of the linked-list data structure.
+A simple example of the linked-list data structure.